TACC/Lmod/docs/source/090_configuring_lmod.rst

   this variable has no value, then Lmod looks for ``<install_dir>/../etc/admin.list``

+**LMOD_AVAIL_STYLE**:
+  Used by the avail hook to control how avail output is handled.
+This is a colon separated list of names.
+Note that the default choice is marked by angle brackets:  A:B:<C> ==> C is the default.
+  If no angle brackets are specified then the first entry is the default (i.e. A:B:C => A is default).
+  See :ref:`avail_style` for more details.

 **LMOD_IGNORE_CACHE**:
   [yes/no] If set to yes then Lmod will bypass all cachefile and walk the directories in MODULEPATH instead.